bipin0107/britinsurance/README.md

 # Britinsurance Automations Project

-This project focuses on automating various testing scenarios for the Britinsurance web application, including API testing, performance testing, and functional testing using tools like Selenium, Rest Assured, and JMeter.
+This project focuses on automating various testing scenarios for the Britinsurance web application, including API testing, performance testing, and functional testing using tools like Selenium, Rest Sharp, and JMeter.

 ## Getting Started